 - Start with Flask, switch as necessary.
 If you are just getting started with web development, you’ll be able to assemble an application with the above components easily in Flask.
 You may not know yet whether your application requires thousands of concurrent requests (as provided by Tornado) or whether you would benefit extensive open source plugins / a full-featured data model for a SQL database; or, an auto-generated administrative interface (all benefits in Django).
 So defer those decisions to when you are better able to make them in an informed and careful way.

 - Pick a host that matches your system administration skill level.
 You will need a Linux server available to you to deploy your app, and for that I suggest simple VPS providers such as DigitalOcean (works on the “VPS” or “VM” model, which means you need to know quite a bit about Linux system administration) or Opalstack (works on the “shared hosting model”, which means you don’t have to hand-configure your Linux server).
-You will hear a lot of people mention Amazon Web Services or Google Cloud Platform, but I recommend you only switch to EC2 later once you understand its quirks and tradeoffs vs traditional providers (as well as its benefits).
+You will hear a lot of people mention Amazon Web Services or Google Cloud Platform, but I recommend you only switch to AWS or GCP later, once you understand their quirks and tradeoffs vs traditional providers (as well as benefits).
 Setting your server up may require some knowledge of UNIX and system administration which is beyond you.
-If that is the case, you can consider a shared hosting provider such as Webfaction for your early days, which has good Python support and prefab deployment setups for Django, Flask, and nginx available.
+If that is the case, you should use a shared hosting provider like Webfaction, since it has good Python support and pre-fabricated deployment setups for Django, Flask, and nginx available.
 (Note for old-timers: Opalstack was created by the same team that originally brought you Webfaction, one of the most popular original Django shared hosts.)
 If you don’t mind paying a premium to have someone else host all your infrastructure for you, you may also want to consider a PaaS provider such as Heroku.
 Personally I don’t recommend these services for economic reasons, but they have many proponents.